ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-group-rows/index.md

 |- Each group uses a custom Cell Renderer.
 The cell renderer shows the aggregation data for each medal type.
 |- Each medal column is editable, you can change the number of medals for any of the athletes.
 |- The column Year has a filter on it.
 |- The cell renderer has logic listening for changes to filtering and data cell changes.
-This means the aggregation data in the full with row is updated if:
+This means the aggregation data in the full width row is updated if:
 |    1.
 If you edit any cell
 |    1.
 If you filter the data (ie take rows out).
 [[only-angular]]